 Yes, you do need website security.
 Cyber-attacks have become increasingly common and sophisticated, and any website can be vulnerable to attack.
 Security breaches can often result in data loss, unauthorised access, reputation damage, and financial loss.

-Website security is essential to protect your online business, customers, and reputation.
-It’s important to remember that it’s not a matter of if but when cybercriminals will target a website, so it’s crucial to be proactive in protecting your website.
+Website security is essential to protecting your online business, customers, and reputation.
+Remember that cybercriminals will target a website not if but when, so it’s crucial to be proactive in protecting your website.

 Q6.
 Do you need antivirus for a website?